Scholarships help make school affordable

 George W. Dailey Memorial Computer Science Scholarship

-This scholarship was created in honor of SFA faculty member Dr. George Dailey, who taught at SFA from 1975 until his death in 2004.
-Junior and senior computer science majors.
+The George W. Dailey Memorial Computer Science Scholarship was created in honor of SFA faculty member Dr. George Dailey, who taught at SFA from 1975 until his death in 2004.
+The scholarship is intended for upper-level computer science and computer information systems majors.

 University Regents Scholarship

-This award opportunity, which provides up to $3,000, is for first-time incoming students at the freshman, sophomore or junior level who plan to major in computer science.
+This award opportunity, which provides up to $3,000, is for first-time incoming students at the first, second or third-year level who plan to major in computer science.
 Learn more about requirements and renewals.

 The Sandra A. Jacobs Computer Science Scholarship is intended to support an undergraduate student, preferably female, but not required, department major, with upper-level classification, demonstrated financial need and has maintained a 2.5 to 3.5 GPA.

 The Janet DeDoes Hall Computer Science Scholarship is for the benefit of all Department of Computer Science majors.
 Undergraduate students must have an overall GPA of 2.5 and in-major GPA of 2.8 or higher.
 Graduate students must have an overall GPA of 3.0 or higher.